EW corrections and Heavy Boson Radiation at a high-energy muon collider: Conclusions and outlook

 \section{Conclusions and outlook}

-We have performed a comprehensive study of EW corrections at a future multi-TeV muon collider, using the {\aNLO} framework.
+We have performed a comprehensive study of NLO EW corrections at a future multi-TeV muon collider, using the {\aNLO} framework.
 The focus of our work has been on direct-production processes.
-For these colliders, EW corrections are sizeable, and their inclusion is mandatory not just for precision studies, but even for proper estimates of scattering rates.
-Within {\aNLOs}, EW corrections can be computed either exactly, or in the Sudakov (high-energy) approximation, exploiting the {\denpoz} algorithm.
+For these colliders, NLO EW corrections are sizeable, and their inclusion is mandatory not just for precision studies, but even for proper estimates of scattering rates.
+Within {\aNLOs}, EW corrections can be computed either exactly at NLO, or in the Sudakov (high-energy) approximation, exploiting the {\denpoz} algorithm.
 The latter case has clear advantages in terms of speed and numerical stability, however its accuracy must always be validated against the exact NLO EW computation.
 Indeed, in this respect, we have shown the benefit of employing a purely-weak version of the {\denpoz} approach, and the importance of including extra angular-dependent terms.
 Both aspects were first highlighted in Ref.~\cite{Pagani:2021vyk}.
 Still, we have discussed exceptional cases when the high-energy approximation as obtained from the {\denpoz} method fails, sometimes in a rather spectacular way, as in the case of $ZHH$ production.

-Besides, we have discussed when, due to their large size, the resummation of EW corrections is necessary to have reliable estimates of rates.
-Although based on an approximate formula, our findings show that resummation is mandatory for very high collider energies or for multi-boson processes or, in general whenever EW corrections easily exceed -50\% with respect to the LO rate.
-In other cases, resummation is still beneficial for precision studies.
+Besides, we have discussed when, due to their large size, the resummation of EW Sudakov logarithms is necessary in order to have sensible predictions or even simply positive cross sections.
+Although based on an approximate formula, our findings show that resummation is mandatory for multi-boson processes at 10 TeV or in general whenever EW corrections approach -100\% with respect to the LO rate.
+However, there are also processes, as, {\it e.g.}, the top-quark production, where resummation is definitely necessary for precision studies, but its impact on top of NLO EW predictions is below the 5\%(10\%) level at 3(10) TeV.
+Thus, dedicated studies on the resummation of Sudakov logarithms for specific processes and at different energies would be desirable.

 Finally, we have discussed the impact of the real-emission counterpart of the Sudakov logarithms, {\it i.e.}, the radiation of a heavy boson.
 Generally, the impact of these processes is subdominant w.r.t.~their virtual counterpart.
 This is somehow in disagreement with existing studies on the subject which, however, have focused on specific processes.
 Indeed, enhancements due to the HBR can be found only for particular processes or regions of the phase space, either when the HBR processes are kinematically favourable w.r.t. the LO ({\it e.g.}~appearance of $t$ channels), or because the emission of an extra particle modifies phase-space boundaries.